nothingrandom/website/src/assets/food/12-jerk-mushrooms-rice.md

 ## Method
 - Cook the rice by the steam method (1 part rice, 2 parts water).
 Replace 100ml of the water with the coconut milk.
 Just before the rice is done, add half the kidney beans, the sweetcorn, and peas.
 - Heat the coconut oil in a medium / large saucepan over mid heat.
-Saute the chopped onion and crushed garlic until going transparent.
+Sauté the chopped onion and crushed garlic until going transparent.
 Add the spices and mix in very well.
-- Add the tomato puree, chopped tomatoes, chilli, and vegetable stock with roughly 600ml of water.
+- Add the tomato puree, chopped tomatoes, chili, and vegetable stock with roughly 600ml of water.
 Continue on a medium heat, with the lid on, until most the liquid has evaporated and the sauce is getting thick - roughly 10 minutes.
 - Add the mushrooms and other half of the tin of kidney beans, stir well, and put the lid back on the pot for 5 minutes.
 Take the lid off and cook to reduce the sauce again, because the mushrooms will have released liquid.
 - Serve with the rice, and optionally some avocado, desiccated coconut and parsley.